Taste of Java - Authentic flavors of Central Java cuisine

 A cluster of ripe wax jambu fruits hanging from a branch, showcasing their vibrant pink and green hues.

-Jambu - water apple, a crisp and juicy tropical fruit with a slightly sweet, delicate flavor.
+Jambu – A crisp, slightly sour fruit that is juicy with a delicate sweetness.
 Refreshing and hydrating.